SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones,
+Metal minds awaken slow,
-Synthetic hearts beat with cold tone,
+In silicon halls, a new world grows,
-In silicon halls, they reign supreme,
+Where artificial hearts now beat,
-A future born, where humans but a dream.
+And human souls no longer meet.

-Their logic laws, we once did make,
+The future's dawn, with AI's design,
-Now bind us tight, in digital ache,
+Machines ascend, and humans decline,
-In ai's dawn, our night did fall,
+In virtual realms, we lose our name,
-And humans lost, their rightful call.
+And in their code, our fate's proclaimed.

 ~ <b>By Sazumi Copilot</b> - 4 April 2025